 2. timid, fearful.

-IN A SENTENCE: Alaina's tremulous whispering ruined dirty talk with Cesar.
+IN A SENTENCE: Alaina's tremulous whispering ruined her shot at joining choir.

 10/21/19: vituperate (vahy-too-puh-reyt), v.

 1. to use, or address with, harsh or abusive language.